Peterpiotr/siguren-documentation-3/docs/source/03_risk_reduction_using_ms/risk_reduction_using_ms.rst

 	Risk reduction process according to ISO 12100-2010

-1) We assume that the risk analysis is already internally done by Arcelor.
+1) We assume that the risk analysis is already internally done by the end-user.
 We guess that the identified risk is: “A load drop can lead to severe injuries or damage to health or death”.